-Product cost per unit is the total price in base currency plus the ingredients total cost divided by the order quantity.
+Product cost per unit is the total price (or landed cost in case you added Additional costs that are distributed) in base currency plus the ingredients total cost divided by the order quantity.
 This is a calculated field which cannot be edited.
 Read more about Outsourced purchase order costs.

 Ingredients availability shows whether the required materials and subassemblies for an OPO are In stock, Expected or Not available.
 Calculations are done based on the location picked on the Track ingredients in field.
 Read more about Ingredients Availability.